 Here the hinges and door handle give a country look that works well with the painted timber rafters.

 Just because the loo is separate to the bathroom doesn't mean it has to have a wacky design scheme.
 Sometimes it's more appropriate for the two rooms to have a visual connection.

 By using the same colours and materials on the walls and floor you'll create a look that's seamless.
 Here the glass door provides a subtle division of the space.

-12. Keep it traditional
+23. Keep it traditional

 There’s no reason why your cloakroom can’t match the timeless classic elegance of the rest of your home.
 This petite yet elegant cloakroom is a country dream scheme of nature-inspired prints with neutral plaids and muted colours creating a snug and rustic space.

+The flagstone flooring is a practical yet pleasing flooring solution.
 The iron coat rail makes the room traditionally fit for purpose for a quaint and practical finish.